xl4kj/doc-ci-cd-workflow-playground/docs/en/remote-flow.rst

 This feature can be useful when, for example, the Wallet Instance supports a restricted set of features, supported algorithms or a specific url for its ``authorization_endpoint``, and any other information that it deems necessary to provide to the Relying Party for interoperability.

 .. warning::
   The Wallet Instance, when providing its technical capabilities to the Relying Party, MUST NOT include any User information or other explicit information regarding the hardware used or usage preferences of its User.

 If both the Relying Party and the Wallet Instance support the ``request_uri_method`` with HTTP POST, the Wallet Instance capabilities (metadata) MUST be provided using an HTTP request to the `request_uri` endpoint of the Relying Party, with the method POST and content type set to `application/x-www-form-urlencoded`.
 The request and its parameters are defined in Section number 5 (Authorization Request) of `OpenID4VP`_.
 Below are the normative details and references about the parameters to be used by the Wallet Instance in the request.

 .. list-table:: Request URI Endpoint Parameters
+   :class: longtable
+   :widths: 20 80
    :header-rows: 1

    * - Parameter